drwetter/testssl.sh/doc/testssl.1.md

 set_grade_warning "Documentation is always right"
 ```
 #### Implementing a new check which contains grade caps
-When implementing a new check (be it vulnerability or not) that sets grade caps, the `set_grading_state()` has to be updated (i.e. the `$do_mycheck` variable-name has to be added to the loop, and `$nr_enabled` if-statement has to be incremented)
+When implementing a new check (be it vulnerability or not) that sets grade caps, the `set_rating_state()` has to be updated (i.e. the `$do_mycheck` variable-name has to be added to the loop, and `$nr_enabled` if-statement has to be incremented)

-The `set_grading_state()` automatically disables grading, if all the required checks are *not* enabled.
+The `set_rating_state()` automatically disables ratinng, if all the required checks are *not* enabled.
 This is to prevent giving out a misleading or wrong grade.

 #### Implementing a new revision
-When a new revision of the grading specification comes around, the following has to be done:
+When a new revision of the rating specification comes around, the following has to be done:
 * New grade caps has to be either:
   1. Added to the script wherever relevant, or
   2. Added to the above list of missing checks (if *i.* is not possible)
 * New grade warnings has to be added wherever relevant
-* The revision output in `run_grading()` function has to updated
+* The revision output in `run_rating()` function has to updated

 ## EXAMPLES

       testssl.sh testssl.sh

-does a default run on https://testssl.sh (protocols, standard cipher lists, FS, server preferences, server defaults, vulnerabilities, testing all known 370 ciphers, client simulation, and grading.
+does a default run on https://testssl.sh (protocols, standard cipher lists, FS, server preferences, server defaults, vulnerabilities, testing all known 370 ciphers, client simulation, and rating.

       testssl.sh testssl.net:443